 How to resign?

-Resignations should be a short letter, and hand delivered to the head.
-If you are moving to a different school, then your head would be aware you were thinking of leaving because you would have been attending interviews, and the head would have written a reference.
-If you are leaving for another reason, then it would be a good idea to let them know verbally, before you hand in your letter.
+Resignations should be a short letter and hand delivered to the headteacher.
+If you are moving to a different school, then your headteacher would be aware you were thinking of leaving because you would have been attending interviews, and they would have written a reference for you.
+If you are leaving for another reason, it would be a good idea to let them know verbally before you hand in your letter.

-While resigning presents the opportunity to finally give that headteacher you’ve disagreed with over the years a piece of your mind, the resignation letter is absolutely not the place to do it.
+While resigning may seems as if it presents the opportunity to finally give that headteacher you’ve disagreed with over the years a piece of your mind, the resignation letter is absolutely not the place to do it.

-Bowen recommends remaining professional: “I think it is important to remembering to handle yourself professionally throughout the resignation process and after.
-For example, this is unlikely to be the best time to start airing a range of historical grievances."
+Bowen recommends remaining professional: “It is important to remembering to handle yourself professionally throughout the resignation process and after.
+For example, this is unlikely to be the best time to start airing a range of historical grievances.”

 Instead, ask for an exit interview, and express any serious concerns you have in a professional and calm way.